Asteroid impact prediction: wATLAS

-ATLAS, the "Asteroid Terrestrial-impact Last Alert System" uses four 0.5-metre telescopes.
+ATLAS, the "Asteroid Terrestrial-impact Last Alert System" uses four 0.5-metre (0.5 m) telescopes.
 Two are located on the Hawaiian Islands, at Haleakala and Mauna Loa, one at the South African Astronomical Observatory, and one in Chile.
 With a field of view of 30 square degrees each, the telescopes survey the observable sky down to apparent magnitude 19 with 4 exposures every night.
 The survey has been operational with the two Hawaii telescopes since 2017, and in 2018 obtained NASA funding for two additional telescopes sited in the Southern hemisphere.
 They were expected to take 18 months to build.
 Their southern locations provide coverage of the 15% of the sky that cannot be observed from Hawaii, and combined with the Northern hemisphere telescopes give non-stop coverage of the equatorial night sky (the South African location is not only in the opposite hemisphere to Hawaii, but also at an opposing longitude).
-The full ATLAS concept consists of eight of its 50-centimeter diameter f/2 Wright-Schmidt telescopes, spread over the globe for 24h/24h coverage of the full-night-sky.
+The full ATLAS concept consists of eight of its 50-centimeter (0.5 m) diameter f/2 Wright-Schmidt telescopes, spread over the globe for 24h/24h coverage of the full-night-sky.

 Catalina Sky Survey (including Mount Lemmon Survey)

 In 1998, the Catalina Sky Survey (CSS) took over from Spacewatch in surveying the sky for the University of Arizona.
-It uses two telescopes, a 1.5 m Cassegrain reflector telescope on the peak of Mount Lemmon (also known as a survey in its own right, the Mount Lemmon Survey), and a 0.7 m Schmidt telescope near Mount Bigelow (both in the Tucson, Arizona area in the south west of the United States).
-Both sites use identical cameras which provide a field of view of 5 square degrees on the 1.5 m telescope and 19 square degrees on the Catalina Schmidt.
+It uses two telescopes, a 1.5-metre (1.5 m) Cassegrain reflector telescope on the peak of Mount Lemmon (also known as a survey in its own right, the Mount Lemmon Survey), and a 0.7-metre (0.7 m) Schmidt telescope near Mount Bigelow (both in the Tucson, Arizona area in the south west of the United States).
+Both sites use identical cameras which provide a field of view of 5 square degrees on the 1.5-metre (1.5 m) telescope and 19 square degrees on the Catalina Schmidt.
 The Cassegrain reflector telescope takes three to four weeks to survey the entire sky, detecting objects fainter than apparent magnitude 21.5.
-The 0.7 m telescope takes a week to complete a survey of the sky, detecting objects fainter than apparent magnitude 19.
+The 0.7-metre (0.7 m) telescope takes a week to complete a survey of the sky, detecting objects fainter than apparent magnitude 19.
 This combination of telescopes, one slow and one medium, has so far detected more near Earth Objects than any other single survey.
 This shows the need for a combination of different types of telescopes.

 CSS used to include a telescope in the Southern Hemisphere, the Siding Spring Survey.
 However operations ended in 2013 after funding was discontinued.